rook/rook/design/ceph/ceph-external-cluster.md

 1. Before the CephCluster CRD is created, some metadata must be initialized in local configmaps/secrets to allow the local cluster to manage the external cluster.
    * mon endpoint(s) and admin keyring
 1. The mon, mgr, and osd daemons will not be managed by the local Rook operator.
 These daemons must be created and managed by the external cluster.
-1. The operator will make a “best effort” to keep the list of mons updated.
+1. The operator will make a "best effort" to keep the list of mons updated.
    * If the mons change in the external cluster, the list of mons must be updated in the local cluster.
    * The operator will need to query the Ceph status periodically (perhaps every minute).
 If there is a change to the mons, the operator will update the local configmaps/secrets.\
    * If the local operator fails to see changes to the external mons, perhaps because it is down, the mon list could become stale.
 In that case, the admin will need to update the list similarly to how it was initialized when the local cluster was first created.